 - Existing agency performance measurement mechanisms are used in defining benefits, baselining, and monitoring performance where they are available.
 Where possible, data from existing ICT systems should be used. - Benefits are reflected in the organisation's key performance indicators (KPIs) such as budgets, headcounts, business unit targets, strategic and business delivery plans, etc. - Realisation of benefits is linked to the personal performance objectives of key individuals, such as the Senior Responsible Official (SRO) and Benefit Owners.
-This ensures that individual responsibilities and accountabilities for benefits realisation are clearly defined, including the implementation of business change. - Realisation of benefits is linked to contractor performance agreements and professional service provider contracts (e.g. through value-based contracts) where appropriate. - Benefit Profiles are owned by Benefit Owners and agreed by other key stakeholders.
+This ensures that individual responsibilities and accountabilities for benefit realisation and business change are clearly defined. - Realisation of benefits is linked to contractor performance agreements and professional service provider contracts (e.g. through value-based contracts) where appropriate. - Benefit Profiles are owned by Benefit Owners and agreed by all key stakeholders.